-(There are a number of other operating companies that you can explore in our Private Hire Operator Guide but our suggestion is to use these with the Uber app, not instead of it.)
+(There are a number of other private hire companies that you can also explore in our Private Hire Operator Guide but our suggestion is to use these with the Uber app, not instead of it.)

 1.)
 Check that you’re eligible

-Before getting started, make sure that you fit the right criteria, since this will save you a lot of grief later down the line.
+Before getting started, make sure that you fit the right criteria:

 - Uber requires a UK driving licence.
-(If you currently have an EU licence then this will need to be converted into a UK one before getting started.)b
+(If you currently have an EU licence then this will need to be converted into a UK one before getting started.)

 - You also have to be 21 years old to apply.